Could solar powered roads efficiently and safely capture energy from the Sun?

 WALKING ON SUNSHINE

-One idea that has captured the public’s imagination is solar roads.
-This involves replacing the tarmac and paving slabs that roads and pavements are currently made from with solar panels to capture all of the sunlight that falls on them.
+One idea that has captured the public’s imagination is solar powered roads.
+This involves replacing the tarmac and paving slabs that roads and pavements are currently made from with solar panels to capture the sunlight.
 This could then provide electricity to power homes, businesses, and street lighting.

-Test roads have been built in several countries (France, Netherlands, China, USA) all with slightly different systems.
-Unfortunately, so far none have been successful in producing electricity and providing a safe road surface.
+Test solar powered roads have been built in several countries (France, Netherlands, China, USA) all with slightly different systems.
+Unfortunately, none have been successful in producing electricity and providing a safe road surface so far.

 - Cost – Solar roads are far more expensive than building normal roads with solar panels next to them.